 How to Grow Fruit Indoors

-Growing tropical fruits: banana, coffee, and pineapple plants
+Tropical fruit trees you can grow indoors: banana, coffee, and pineapple plants

 This category also has some that we don’t recommend for indoor gardening, like apples, pears, or almonds.

 Purchasing live fruit plants

 We recommend starting with live plants for a couple of reasons.
 First, the dwarf varieties can’t actually be grown from seed (they’re what are known as grafts, where the top of the fruit tree is fused with the roots of a shorter variety).
 Second, it can take years to bear a crop so if you’re after fruit, it’s best to start with the most mature tree you can find.